 - A partnership’s contract is usually very specific and detailed, whereas a JV can have more wiggle room in its structure.
 For example, a partnership may delineate specific liability for each partner, the structure of investment and payout for each member, etc.

-- In general, a partnership is a legal entity whereas a JV is an agreement between parties to pool resources.
+- Generally, a partnership is a legal entity, whereas a JV is an agreement between parties to pool resources.
 So, for example, the DSO will invest equipment, resources, administrative support, etc., into the joint venture.

 How CDP’s JV Partnerships Are Different

 Community Dental Partners was established by doctors for doctors.
-That means that our DSO was built from the ground up with doctors in mind.
-While a dentist must technically be the owner of every dental practice, at least nominally, CDP’s joint ventures keep you in the driver’s seat while benefiting from our administrative and marketing expertise.
+That means our DSO was built from the ground up with doctors in mind.
+CDP’s joint ventures keep you in the driver’s seat.
+You will benefit from our administrative and marketing expertise.
 We’ll put our entire organization behind you to propel your dental business further than ever before.

-Navigating a dental practice partnership can be complicated and frequently lead to less than stellar results.
-We can offer you the benefit of business mentorship, giving you guidance on how to make your practice thrive.
-We offer integrated support resources with administrative experts.
-We can offer guidance and negotiation support, and help you avoid common pitfalls.
+Navigating a dental practice partnership can be complicated and frequently leads to less-than-stellar results.
+We can offer you the benefit of business mentorship, guiding you on how to make your practice thrive.
+CDP offers integrated support resources with administrative experts.
+We can provide guidance and negotiation support and help you avoid common pitfalls.

-But it’s truly our culture that sets us apart.
-Our nine pillars guide every aspect of how we operate as a business, from how we treat our patients to how we interact as a team.
+But it’s genuinely our culture that sets us apart.
+Our 9 pillars guide every aspect of how we operate as a business.
+How we treat our patients and interact as a team is important to us.
 When you enter into a dental practice partnership with CDP, you’re not in a silo or a corporation.
 You’re part of our family!

-Before you enter any joint venture, it’s important to understand the legal requirements and what the contract structure will mean for your role in the partnership.
-CDP’s business mentorship program will guide you through the intricacies of establishing a partnership that complies with all legal requirements in a way that will protect you and help you achieve a fulfilling, profitable role in your practice.
+Before you enter any JV, it’s essential to understand the legal requirements.
+What will the contract structure mean for your role in the partnership?
+CDP’s business mentorship program will guide you through the intricacies of establishing a partnership that complies with all legal requirements.
+We will protect you and help you achieve a fulfilling, profitable role in your practice.